-Tables were available, but I was surprised to find they don't take reservations for solo diners.
-I'd need to pay for two people, and it would've been too expensive.
+Tables were available, but I was surprised that they don't take reservations for solo diners.
+I'd need to pay for two people, which would've been too expensive.

-With Hoja Santa featuring Mexico food and Pakta focused on Nikkei cuisine, that left me Bodega 1900 Barcelona for Spanish cuisine.
+With Hoja Santa featuring Mexico food and Pakta focused on Nikkei cuisine, that left me at Bodega 1900 for Spanish cuisine.

 Bodega 1900 Tasting Menu

-I walked into Bodega 1900 Barcelona a few minutes after 2 pm on a Wednesday.
+On a Wednesday, I walked into Bodega 1900 a few minutes after 2 p.m.

-The inspiration for the restaurant is that of the old neighborhood bars where people used to get together for vermouth and socialize.
+The inspiration for the restaurant is that of the old neighborhood bars where people used to socialize over a glass of vermouth.

 There were no tables available.
-However, I was offered a spot at the counter in the front room.
-I was happy to take it.
+However, I was offered a spot at the counter in the front room, and I was happy to take it.

-When I order tasting menus, it's because I want to open myself up to trying dishes I wouldn't usually order myself.
+When I order tasting menus, I want to open myself up to trying dishes I wouldn't usually order myself.

 It also removes any decision-making about what to order from the a la carte menu.

-Not even knowing what was on the menu ahead of time meant trusting the kitchen to feed me well.
+Not knowing what was on the surprise menu meant trusting the kitchen to feed me well.